Machine Learning eResearch Platform (MLeRP)

 How do I access the compute?

 Notebooks attached directly to reserved GPU compute for 10 GB instances are available through the ‘Tabby’ service.
-This is ideal for data exploration, data visualisation or beginners who are just starting with HPC.
+This is ideal for data exploration, data visualisation or beginners who are just starting with clusters.
 Larger instances, such as 20 GB and 40 GB are only available through the SLURM queue either using batch submission through the ‘Lion’ Service or through Dask SLURMClusters through the ‘Cheetah’ Service.

 We expect new users to start their projects with notebooks using direct GPU reservation, then move to notebooks backed by Dask SLURMClusters when they need the extra power.
 Finally, once they have finished writing their applications and are ready to train their models, they can submit their experiments to the SLURM queue.